Kosmos 110

 Kosmos 110 (Космос 110 meaning Kosmos 110) was a Soviet spacecraft launched on 22 February 1966 from the Baikonur Cosmodrome aboard a Voskhod rocket.
-It carried two dogs, Veterok and Ugolyok.
+It carried two dogs, Veterok ("Breeze") and Ugolyok ("Little piece of coal").
+It was one of the more eye-catching and popular experiments of the long series of Russian Kosmos satellites.

 Mission

 The launch of Kosmos 110 was conducted using a Voskhod 11A57 s/n R15000-06 carrier rocket, which flew from Site 31/6 at Baikonour.
 The launch occurred at 20:09:36 GMT on 22 February 1966.
 Kosmos 110 separated from its launch vehicle into a low Earth orbit with a perigee of 190 km, an apogee of 882 km, an inclination of 51.9°, and an orbital period of 95.3 minutes.

 It incorporated a re-entry body (capsule) for landing scientific instruments and test objects.
 It was a biological satellite that made a sustained biomedical experiment through the Van Allen radiation belts with the dogs Veterok and Ugolyok.
 In addition to the two dogs, several species of plants, moisturized prior to launch, were also carried.
 On 16 March 1966, after 22 days in orbit around the Earth, they landed safely and were recovered by recovery forces at 14:09 GMT.The dogs had orbited the Earth 330 times.

 Results from the mission showed that whilst some beans germinated poorly, lettuce grew larger all around with 50% more yield and Chinese cabbage showed greater mass.
 Those that germinated in space thus became the first seeds to do so.

 Overall the mission showed that long duration space flight had definite but variable effects on plants, with some producing better results than on Earth.

 The two dogs showed severe dehydration, weight loss, loss of muscle and coordination and took several weeks to fully recover.

-This spaceflight of record-breaking duration was not surpassed by humans until Soyuz 11 in June 1971 and still stands as the longest space flight by dogs.
+This spaceflight of record-breaking duration was not surpassed by humans until Skylab 2 in June 1974 and still stands as the longest space flight by dogs.